tdelv/Athenia/README.md

 # term-project

-## Application Description
+## Application Idea Descriptions

+Note: any reference to "app" means a form of web app, not a phone app (although will be structured to allow extensibility into a phone app in the future).

 ### Language:
  - Overview: self-note taking app — algorithm during review mode (for each section, pages need for most review)
+ - PROS:
- - PROS: cool algorithm — generates which pages to review
+   - cool algorithm — generates which pages to review
    - user-built experience (input supplied by user)
    - interface can be pretty basic
+ - CONS:
- - CONS: heavy content-based (guide)
+   - heavy content-based (guide)
    - languages
    - translation in both directions
    - data for human-based interaction